The dead end of African literature- by Obiajunwa Wali

-In parting with a friend at night a true ljaw would say, "May we live to see ourselves tomorrow".
+In parting with a friend at night a true ljaw would say, "may we live to see ourselves tomorrow".
 This again is reminiscent of the days when one went about with the danger of death from wild beasts or hostile animals dogging one's steps.
 But has the world we live in changed so much?
-On the other hand, how could an ljaw born and bred in England, France or the United States write, "May we live to see ourselves tomorrow" instead of "Goodnight"?
-And if he wrote "Goodnight", would he be expressing an !jaw thought?
+On the other hand, how could an ljaw born and bred in England, France or the United States write, "may we live to see ourselves tomorrow" instead of "Goodnight?"
+And if he wrote "Goodnight", would he be expressing an Ijaw thought?
 Is it only the colour of one's skin that makes one an African?

-In the Ibo language they say something like, "May dawn come", or "May it dawn".
+In the Igbo language, they say something like, "may dawn come", or "may it dawn".
 Once again it is a wish or a prayer.
 Isn't the grave sometimes likened to an endless night and is it not only the dead that go to the grave?
-The lbos sometimes lighten this sombre thought with the expression, "You sleep like a rat while I sleep like a lizard."
-Because it is thought that rats never sleep. while lizards are heavy sleepers, this never fails to produce peals of laughter.
+The lgbos sometimes lighten this sombre thought with the expression, "you sleep like a rat while I sleep like a lizard."
+Because it is thought that rats never sleep, while lizards are heavy sleepers.
+This never fails to produce peals of laughter.

-Why should I not use the poetic and beautiful, "May we live to see ourselves tomorrow" or, "May it dawn", instead of "Goodnight"? lf I were writing a dialogue between two friends, one about to leave after visiting the other at night, I would do it this way: "Are you getting up now?" said Otutu as he saw his friend heaving himself up with his two hands gripping the arms of the chair be was sitting on.
+Why should I not use the poetic and beautiful, "may we live to see ourselves tomorrow" or, "may it dawn", instead of "Goodnight?" lf I were writing a dialogue between two friends, one about to leave after visiting the other at night, I would do it this way: "are you getting up now?" said Otutu as he saw his friend heaving himself up with his two hands gripping the arms of the chair he was sitting on.
 "Yes I am about walking now.
 The night has gone far", Beni his friend said, for he was a very fat man.
 "May we live to see ourselves tomorrow", Otutu said after seeing his friend to the door.
 "May we live to see ourselves tomorrow", his friend also said and walked panting into the night.